gdyrrahitis/bpost-angularjs-typescript-systemjs/README.md

 Also, custom Typescript definitions and SystemJS JSON plugin support is presented in the sample code.

 Application presents various departments, which can hold a number of employees.
 Each department has a maximum number of employees it can hold.

-Departments are fetched through and angular service.
+Departments are fetched through an angular service.

 Employees are persisted to departments with `ngStorage`.

 Application is using `ui.bootstrap` for modals.

 User can assign or unassign employees to department.

 # Installation